ruben-david-roy/Simple-Text-Prediction/README.md

 ## License

-GrooveFM is open-source and is under the MIT License.
+This text prediction algorithm is open-source and is under the MIT License.
 See the [LICENSE](LICENSE) for more information.